 https://maps.app.goo.gl/s21UXDNnoUZe5wM67

 Site of historical marker for Alachua General Hospital, which was once located here.
-Here, on Oct.
+It is where, on Oct.
 20, 1950, was born Thomas Earl Petty – or Tom Petty, the Gainesville native and future Rock and Roll Hall of Fame inductee.

 Son of Katherine Johey “Kitty” (Avery) Petty and Earl Alvin Petty, the Pettys resided then at 1040 NE 9th St., Tom Petty’s first home.